 Feasibility Status (F-1): Feasibility study has been carried out & is considered to be feasibility status.
 A feasibility study provides a preliminary assessment with a level of confidence as compared to that of feasibility study.
 It has been revealed that exploitation of sand is feasible & economic viable & feasibility axis under UNFC code has been considered as F-1:

-Geological Axis: The exposure of sand is seen in the entire stretch & thickness is sand to 3.0m.
+Geological Axis: The exposure of sand is seen in the entire stretch & thickness of sand varies 2.5m to 3.0m.
 Therefore geological axis has been considered as G-1.

 Geological Reserves